Creating, converting, uploading and sharing virtual machine images

 If you prefer to use the web interface instead, you can upload images in the Compute | Images section by clicking the Create Image button:

 In this dialog, for example, we are creating an image called Alpine-linux.
 You can optionally add an Image Description for the image, if you need it for your reference.
 Due to security concerns, we support image uploads only via your local machine, and image upload via public URLs is disabled.
 In this example, we have thus selected an image we want to upload from our local machine via the Browse button.
 In this example, our image is an ISO image, so we have selected that in the Format drop-down menu.
 All remaining fields other than Image Sharing | Visibility can keep their default values.
 In the Image Sharing | Visibility checkbox, please make sure that you have set the visibility of the image as Private.
 It is not possible for normal users to create public images due to security reasons.
 In case you attempt to upload an image and set its visibility as Public, you will get an error message.
 Setting your image visibility to Private will make your uploaded image private to your particular OpenStack project, and only the members of your project can access it.

 Sharing images between Pouta projects

-You can share images between different Pouta projects using "glance" command line tool.
-Image share between projects is currently not supported using Pouta web interface.
-Once shared, image will be visible in both of the projects i.e. between donor & acceptor projects.
+You can share images between different Pouta projects using the command line tools.
+Image sharing between projects is currently not supported using the Pouta web interface.
+Once shared, the image will be visible in both projects, i.e. between the donor and acceptor projects.

-Please note image sharing works within same cloud environment i.e. you can share images from one cPouta project to another but not between a cPouta project and ePouta project or vice versa.
+Please note that image sharing works within the same cloud environment, i.e. you can share images from one cPouta project to another but not between a cPouta project and ePouta project or vice versa.

-Then acceptor project needs to accept this membership.
-To do so you/your colleague needs to execute following glance command in the acceptor project.
+Then the acceptor project needs to accept this membership.
+To do so, you or your colleague needs to execute the following glance command in the acceptor project: